mrchetan/goto-laravel-components/README.md

 # Laravel Goto Components

+> This extension is not lognger get update use [Laravel Offical extension](https://marketplace.visualstudio.com/items?itemName=laravel.vscode-laravel)

 > Laravel Goto Components is a Visual Studio Code extension that allows you to quickly jump to components in your Laravel project.

 ![Laravel Goto Components](/demo.gif)